brianach/fmcistore/README.md

 ## Database Model

-The wells databases utilizes three main models with relationships as shown in the following diagram.
-I've included the builtin Djano User model to show its relationships to the three models.
+The FMCI databases utilizes five models with relationships as shown in the following diagram.

 <details>
 <summary>ERM</summary>